CYCLIST

 Icon of person Westley Gough

 Westley Gough (born 4 May 1988, Hastings) is a New Zealand professional racing cyclist.
 In 2011 he won the New Zealand National Road Championships ITT.
-Gough was in the New Zealand team that beat Great Britain for gold in the team pursuit at the 2005 World Junior Championships in Austria.
+While at high school at Central Hawke's Bay College, Gough was in the New Zealand team that beat Great Britain for gold in the team pursuit at the 2005 World Junior Championships in Austria.
+This achievement earned him the Hawke's Bay Secondary Schools Sportsperson of the Year.
 He gained a silver medal in the individual pursuit at the 2006 World Junior Championships, and he was part of the quartet that won the silver in the team pursuit behind Australia.
-He won a bronze medal in the men's team pursuit event at the 2008 Summer Olympics in China.
 Read more on Wikipedia

-His biography is available in different languages on Wikipedia.
-Westley Gough is the 1,585th most popular cyclist (up from 1,668th in 2019), the 276th most popular biography from New Zealand (up from 298th in 2019) and the 17th most popular New Zealander Cyclist.
+His biography is available in 16 different languages on Wikipedia.
+Westley Gough is the 1,861st most popular cyclist (down from 1,669th in 2024), the 300th most popular biography from New Zealand (down from 296th in 2019) and the 20th most popular New Zealander Cyclist.

 Memorability Metrics